hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 .

-Answer: you never passed the `ServerAPI` instance to `PeriodicCheckForBids`.
+Answer: You never passed the `ServerAPI` instance to `PeriodicCheckForBids`.
 This is a common oversight with dependency injection.
-You do need to make sure that you're actually passing along these objects to whomever needs it.
+You do need to make sure that you're actually passing along these objects to whomever needs it!

 In **ActivityViewController.swift**, change the declaration of the `serverAPI` instance variable to: